Mike Valerio: Filmography (partial)

-Carlo's Wake
+Carlo's Wake (1999) (feature film)

 Carlo's Wake, is an independent black comedy starring Academy Award winners Martin Landau and Rita Moreno.
 The film also stars actress/ writer Rosie Taravella who wrote the play "Pa's Funeral" on which Carlo's Wake is based.
 Taravella and Valerio co-wrote the screenplay together and were later married in 1994.

 Carlo's Wake, Valerio's first feature film and was received with critical success.
 Valerio and Taravella divorced in 2004.

 Education and background

 Valerio graduated from Rhode Island College in 1980 and began his career as producer of PM Magazine in Providence, Rhode Island at WJAR-TV.
 Valerio has since worked as a writer/ director/ producer & creative executive at companies including NBC, CBS, ABC, Warner Bros., Fox, Disney, Telepictures, and ABC Family.

 Entertainment executive

 Valerio has held many executive positions at various production and entertainment companies.